 The Chillingham Wild White Cattle have a unique place in the British fauna.
 They are one of the very few herds of cattle anywhere in the world that have a natural sex ratio and age distribution, and where there is no castration.

-The cattle are included in the standard world catalogue of Iivestock breeds (Porter, 2002) and feature in the national inventory of livestock genetic resources (DEFRA, 2013).
+The cattle are included in the standard world catalogue of livestock breeds and feature in the UK national inventory of livestock genetic resources.

 The number of cattle in the herd fluctuates but is now relatively stable.
 The last major variation was the reduction to just five bulls and eight cows in the harsh winter of 1947.
 To try to ensure the survival of the cattle should conditions affect the herd at Chillingham, we have established a reserve herd at a secret location in Scotland.